Home » Crafts » Wine Bottle | Solar Lights

 Arrange Fairy Lights with Wooden Stick or Skewer

-To get the lights situated in the wine bottle, I used a twig to arrange them a little better.
+To position the lights in the wine bottle, I used a twig to arrange them more effectively.
 You could use a chopstick or a wooden skewer to do this.

 Wine Bottle Solar Lights Perfect for Weddings